 Bill Pan, Duke Global Health Institute and Nicholas School of the Environment; Alex Pfaff, Sanford School of Public Policy, Nicholas School of the Environment, and Economics Department; Lydia Olander and Elizabeth Losos, Nicholas Institute for Energy, Environment & Sustainability.

 Marine Medicine: Multidisciplinary Research at the Nexus of the Environment and Human Health

 Plastics make up more than 10 percent of human waste.
 Much of these plastics end up in the ocean, where they can be ingested by fish, birds, and other marine species.
 With the staggering volume of plastic debris produced annually and clear environmental and potential human health impacts, there is an urgent need to develop novel strategies to combat plastics bioaccumulation.
 Funding from this pre-catalyst grant will provide students with summer internships through the Duke Scholars in Marine Medicine Program to work on a research project investigating how new pollutants and new technology to remediate these pollutants interface with public policy decisions.

-Jason Somarelli, Department of Medicine and Duke Comparative Oncology Group; Steve Roady, Duke Law School and Nicholas Institute for Environmental Policy Solutions; Meagan Dunphy-Daly, Daniel Rittschof, Andrew Read, and Thomas Schultz, Nicholas School of the Environment and Duke Marine Laboratory; Richard Di Giulio, Nicholas School of the Environment; William Eward, Department of Orthopaedics and Duke Comparative Oncology Group
+Jason Somarelli, Department of Medicine and Duke Comparative Oncology Group; Steve Roady, Duke Law School and Nicholas Institute for Energy, Environment & Sustainability; Meagan Dunphy-Daly, Daniel Rittschof, Andrew Read, and Thomas Schultz, Nicholas School of the Environment and Duke Marine Laboratory; Richard Di Giulio, Nicholas School of the Environment; William Eward, Department of Orthopaedics and Duke Comparative Oncology Group